Analytical expressions for pulse profile of neutron stars in plasma environments: Introduction

-These pulsar pulse profiles encode information about the physical properties of the emission caps, such as their size, geometry, temperature distribution and spectra, as well as containing information about the geometry of the spacetime itself around the star [\cite{Pechenick_1983, sotani2017pulse, Sotani_2017, Sotani_2020, Silva_2019}].
 The observation of these periodic electromagnetic pulses offers another way to investigate the properties of these extremely compact objects.
-Due to their strong gravitational field, the radiation in the vicinity of neutron stars experiments a strong deflection, generating a gravitational lensing effect, whose magnitude is intimately related to the mass and radius of the star, so that their observation allows in principle to infer these parameters, or at least to constrain their values, providing information about the stellar structure that facilitates the determination of the equation of state [\cite{psaltis2014prospects, bogdanov2016prospects}].
+Due to their strong gravitational field, the radiation in the vicinity of neutron stars experiments a strong deflection, generating a gravitational lensing effect, whose magnitude is intimately related to the mass and radius of the star, so that their observation allows in principle to infer these parameters, or at least to constrain their values, providing information about the stellar structure that facilitates the determination of the equation of state \cite{psaltis2014prospects, bogdanov2016prospects}.